stackbuilders/tutorials/tutorials/haskell/ghc-optimization-and-fusion/tutorial.md

   Just (x, s') -> x : unfoldr f s'
 ```

-`unfoldr` takes initial state, passes it to given function and gets one
+`unfoldr` takes an initial state, passes it to a given function and gets one
-element of final list and new state.
-It contitues till `Nothing` is
+element of the final list and new state.
+It continues till `Nothing` is
 returned.

 Finally, we can build `fused1` that solves the same problem of summing up a